CloudinaryPublicNew/wallifornia-musictech-hackathon/thought-starters/cover-art-and-fan-pages.md

 ### Choose a Serverless Stack

 Resist the urge to create an Express app from scratch and deploy a server for this one!
-Instead, focus on extending our[ Blueprint starter application](https://cloudinary.gitbook.io/cil-hackathon-guide/~/edit/primary/thought-starters/immersive-wayne-shorter-catalog) built on Auth0 extend's FaaS serverless stack. .
-You'll be able to quickly use our API's example endpoints or extend it further with other APIs.
+Instead, focus on building on Auth0 extend's FaaS serverless stack. .
+You'll be able to quickly create use and deploy Cloudinary's API's and extend it further with other APIs.
 Then call each API directly within a Single Page App \(SPA\) to take advantage of the responsive design possibilities.

 Cloudinary's APIs work extremely well with Auth0 [Webtasks](https://webtask.io) and other serverless platforms.
 We support many languages, including JavaScript and [Node.js](https://cloudinary.com/documentation/node_integration).